 NOTE: Information to authors

-Soft copies of papers should be submitted as a .pdf file as per the IEEE conference paper format submits not exceeding six A4 size pages and soft copy of the paper should be uploaded on the symposium web site.
+Soft copies of papers should be submitted as a .pdf file as per the conference paper format.
+Submission should not exceed six A4 size pages and soft copy of the paper should be uploaded on the symposium web site.